-At a time when the country is reeling from the worst financial crisis in decades, NOM’s financial growth is explosive, all the while fighting to keep its political donors and other anti-gay organizations secret.
+During a a time when the country was reeling from the worst financial crisis in decades, NOM’s financial growth was explosive, all the while fighting to keep its political donors and other anti-gay organizations secret.

 Gallagher's $125,000 salary in 2007 as president of the Institute for Marriage and Public Policy was roughly 51% of revenue and 35% of expenses, a ratio that was called "out of the ordinary" by an analyst with Charity Navigator, a respected, independent charity evaluator.
 The analyst reported that a charity CEO's salary of 35% of expenses is "very large" and "rarely do we see anything quite as large."